DaveMielke/NBP/b2g/doc/UserInterface/Overview/dialogs.rst

-An action chooser is a special kind of popup (see `Popups`_) that presents you with a list of actins and lets you choose which one to invoke.
+An action chooser is a special kind of popup (see `Popups`_) that presents you with a list of actins and lets you choose which one to perform.
 For places where it's used, see:

 * `Ways to Learn`_